Menu

 Cons

 Maybe you aren’t looking for anything fancy in an axe.
 You just need a basic axe that will get the job of splitting wood done.
-Well, the Mintcraft PRO 34004 Wood Splitting Maul axe could be just what you’ve had in mind.
-It is a simple design of an axe.
-Yet, it does come with a fibreglass handle which is always a nice feature.
+Well, the Hooyman Splitting Maul could be just what you’ve had in mind.
+It comes with an ergonomic fiberglass handle that makes the axe easier to hold as you take a good swing.

 Pros